 To prevent flammable dust, good housekeeping is essential, starting with ventilation and collection of large dust particles, preferably straight from the source.

-The Final Question: Deciding Between a Dust Collector and an Air Filter
+The Final Question: Deciding Between a Dust Collection System and an Air Filter

 All of thing brings us to the final question: should you use a dust collector or an air filter?